OHI-Science/ohi-global/README.md

 * **Pressure: po_nutrients_3nm:** Wait for John to update these data.
 Should be straight-forward.

 * **Pressure: sp_alien:** This was based on the Molnar 2008 paper (data on the MEOW scale).
 If we continue with this approach, I don't think there are any updated.
-Would it be better to use John's alien data based on shipping models?
-Also, I noticed that aquamaps included invasive species.
-That might be another approach - but it would be fairly difficult.
+Other options: (1) use John's alien data based on shipping models?
+(2) aquamaps included invasive species.
+Some potential issues:  Using the Aquamaps data would be fairly time-intensive.
+Also, Katie had this to say about why the Molnar data might be better:
+> for alien species, you were asking for a reminder of the reason not to use AquaMaps: it’s that they are not ranked on invasiveness.
+A species may be an alien but not be well established or be causing impacts.
+Instead, the study used had ranked species by invasiveness, and we only picked those ones with high ranks.
+Although outdated, that study is also more likely to be thorough, since it was a dedicated meta-analysis, compared to what Aquamaps may be providing.

 * **Pressure: sp_genetic:** Trujillo data from 2008.
 No updates for genetic escapes, but updates to FAO mariculture data which seems to be integrated in the calculation.
 Can't find the script where this is calclulated.